Strict local martingales and bubbles: Application to financial bubbles I: Decomposition formulas

-Above we used the risk-neutral pricing approach to calculate the value of some options written on stocks which may have an asset price bubbles, as suggested by the first fundamental theorem of asset pricing.
+\begin{rem} Above we used the risk-neutral pricing approach to calculate the value of some options written on a stock which may have an asset price bubble, as suggested by the first fundamental theorem of asset pricing.
 The derived decompositions show that there is an important difference in the option value depending on whether the underlying is a strict local or a true martingale under the risk-neutral measure, which is reflected in the default term.
-Even though we do not create arbitrage opportunities when pricing opions by their fundamental values calculated above, several authors have suggested to ``correct'' the option price to account for the strictness of the local martingale, cf.~e.g.~\cite{JPffbubbles,JPScomp,JPSincomp,MadanYor}.
-While the authors of \cite{JPffbubbles,JPScomp,JPSincomp} work under the additional No Dominance assumption which is strictly stronger than NFLVR, Madan and Yor suggest in \cite{MadanYor} the following pricing formulas for European and American call options written on (continuous) $X$ with strike $K$ and maturity $T$:
+Even though we do not create arbitrage opportunities when pricing options by their fundamental values calculated above, several authors have suggested to ``correct'' the option price to account for the strictness of the local martingale (cf., e.g., \cite{Carr,JPffbubbles,JPScomp,JPSincomp,MadanYor}).
+In~\cite{Carr}, the price of a contingent claim is defined as the minimal super-replicating cost under both measures $\mathsf{P}$ and $\mathsf{Q}$ corresponding to two different currencies, where the process $X$ is interpreted as the exchange rate between them.
+While the authors of \cite{JPffbubbles,JPScomp,JPSincomp} work under the additional No Dominance assumption, which is strictly stronger than NFLVR, and allow for bubbles in the option prices within this framework, in \cite{MadanYor} the following pricing formulas for European and American call options written on (continuous) $X$ with strike $K$ and maturity $T$ are suggested: